 I went on to study science education at Teachers College, Columbia University, obtaining a Master of the Arts in Teaching New York State teaching certification in 2007.
 After three years as a middle- and high-school science teacher, I decided to return to academia to be involved in active research and be a part of higher education.

-Since starting my doctoral studies at Boston University, I have spent 6 field seasons at the Smithsonian Tropical Research Institute in Gamboa, Panama studying environmentally cued hatching in frogs.
-I study how frogs are able to hatch early to escape threats.
-I use a variety of techniques (in situ hybridization, electron microscopy, qPCR, histology, videography) to study the developmental, physiological, and behavioral mechanisms of hatching and how they are regulated.
+During my doctoral studies at Boston University, I spent 6 field seasons at the Smithsonian Tropical Research Institute in Gamboa, Panama studying environmentally cued hatching in frogs.
+I studied how frogs are able to hatch early to escape threats.
+I used a variety of techniques (in situ hybridization, electron microscopy, qPCR, histology, videography) to study the developmental, physiological, and behavioral mechanisms of hatching and how they are regulated.
 I defended my Ph.D. in May 2017.

 Also at Boston University, I served as a teaching fellow for Introductory Biology, Vertebrate Zoology, Evolution, and Herpetology.
 I have also worked with in-service secondary science teachers to develop lesson plans and outreach materials based on Warkentin Lab research.
 For my commitment to teaching I was recognized with the Outstanding Teaching Fellow Award in Biology in 2015.